 Volunteers help administer over 100 Qualifiers and Championships each year.
 Tournament officials assist with registration, starting, scoring and pace of play timers.

-Each tournament is adequately staffed with Certified Rules Officials experienced in officiating and extremely knowledgeable in the rules of golf.
+Each tournament is adequately staffed with Certified Rules Referees experienced in officiating and extremely knowledgeable in the rules of golf.
 Tournament officials begin signing up for qualifiers and championships around the end of January.
 Wherever possible, officials will be assigned prior to the start of the season.
 In determining assignments, considerations are given to minimizing travel and associated costs, level of experience and assigning new officials with experienced officials to provide training.

 Take a look at the Tournament Officials manual for a more in depth description of the roles and responsibilities.